 Employee Assistance Programs: These programs are available for all staff, including teachers.
 This could be a way of embedding school staff mental health support into standardized procedures and benefits in your school or district.
-EAPs could provide tips and guidance for positive mental health, provide staff with counseling resources and stress reduction tips, and encourage the formation of local school Wellness Committees.

-School Staff Wellness Resources:

-Kaiser Permanente Thriving Schools: This program aims to improve the health of all children and staff in schools.
-Their website offers many resources, including informational webinars, guides and toolkits

-BEST PRACTICE HIGHTLIGHT
+EAPs could for championing school wellness and implementing provide tips and guidance for positive mental mindfulness in schools, and research and information health, provide staff with counseling resources and about the effects of teacher wellbeing on performance stress reduction tips, and encourage the formation and student outcomes.
+These resources are beneficial of local school Wellness Committees. for teachers, school leaders, and other school staff.
+Thriving Schools also partners directly with over 300 School Staff Wellness Resources: schools in the country to help develop healthful systems and practices in schools and foster school Kaiser Permanente Thriving Schools: This program cultures that support student and staff physical and aims to improve the health of all children and staff mental wellness.
+Kaiser Permanente also has in schools.
+Their website offers many resources, numerous toolkits available that can help a school including informational webinars, guides and toolkits or district start a wellness committee or workforce health program, as well as information on integrating BEST PRACTICE HIGHTLIGHT specific areas of wellness, such as healthy diet and exercise, into a school's culture and resources.

-Facilitate a sense of community among staff colleagues by providing formal opportunities-and time-for staff to talk through and process difficult events.
+Facilitate a sense of community among staff colleagues by providing formal opportunitiesand time-for staff to talk through and process difficult events.
 These community platforms may include designated leaders or mentor teachers who provide support for other classroom teachers.
 Coping skills such as mindfulness can improve both staff wellness and student outcomes.